ITensor/WidenableArrays.jl/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: PromotableStorageArrays.jl bug report
+name: WidenableArrays.jl bug report
-about: Create a bug report to help us improve PromotableStorageArrays.jl
+about: Create a bug report to help us improve WidenableArrays.jl
 title: "[BUG] YOUR SHORT DESCRIPTION OF THE BUG HERE"
 labels: ["bug"]
 assignees: ''